Create a Website Account - Manage notification subscriptions, save form progress and more.

-You can get a replacement card (with the original test date) at the Snohomish Health District Environmental Health Division office in Everett.
+You can get a replacement card (with the original test date) at the Snohomish County Health Department Environmental Health office in Everett.
+You can come into the office or you can call the customer service desk at 425-339-5250 to pay for the card over the phone and have the card mailed to you.
 If you originally received your card online, you can print a duplicate.
 The fee for a replacement card is $10.
 We accept cash, credit and debit (Visa and MasterCard) at the Everett location and credit and debit only online.

 Yes.
 We are happy to meet the needs of each person who needs a food worker card.

 Cashiers, bussers, stockers, and dishwashers are all required to have a food worker card as a safety precaution.
-Many states are adopting “limited use” permits for these types of workers, but Washington State has yet to adopt these permits.
+Many states are adopting “limited use” permits for these types of workers, but Snohomish County has yet to adopt these permits.

 Even if you have a food worker card, you are not permitted to work with food if you have:

 Sick food workers should go home or be given duties that do not involve handling food, such as taking out the trash, cleaning restrooms, or busing tables.